Select new and ongoing USDA food loss and waste reduction activities and partnerships

 USDA is doing its part to help make preventing food loss and waste the first-best option for farmers, businesses, organizations, and consumers.
 A large number of USDA programs contribute to this objective, ranging from those supporting market and distributional efficiencies to those educating consumers about safe food storage.
 Selected new and ongoing activities and partnerships directly contributing to the reduction of food loss and waste are listed below.

-In April 2019, as part of the Winning on Reducing Food Waste Initiative, USDA, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA) signed a formal agreement with ReFED, Inc. (ReFED).
+In April 2019, as part of the Federal Interagency Collaboration to reduce food loss and waste, USDA, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA) signed a formal agreement with ReFED, Inc. (ReFED).
 ReFED is a non-profit organization composed of a network of the nation’s leading business, nonprofit, foundation, and government leaders committed to reducing U.S. food waste.
 The purpose of the formal agreement is to leverage resources to evaluate what is and is not working with respect to the technical implementation of strategies aimed at reducing food waste in the U.S. Formal Agreement with ReFED (PDF, 783 KB).
 In September 2021, the MOU with ReFED (PDF, 374 KB) was renewed for an additional three years.

-In October 2019, also as part of the Winning on Reducing Food Waste Initiative, USDA, EPA, and FDA signed a formal agreement (PDF, 938 KB) with the Food Waste Reduction Alliance (FWRA).
+In October 2019, also as part of the Federal Interagency Collaboration to reduce food loss and waste, USDA, EPA, and FDA signed a formal agreement (PDF, 938 KB) with the Food Waste Reduction Alliance (FWRA).
 Through this partnership, USDA, EPA, and FDA will formalize industry education and outreach efforts with the Grocery Manufacturers Association (now the Consumer Brands Association), the Food Marketing Institute (now the Food Industry Association), and the National Restaurant Association, the three founding partners of the Food Waste Reduction Alliance (FWRA).
 The FWRA represents three major sectors of the supply chain: food manufacturing, retail, and restaurant and food service.
 The Alliance pursues three goals: reducing the amount of food waste generated; increasing the amount of safe, nutritious food donated to those in need; and diverting food waste from landfills.

 Date labeling on food packages